How To Treat Eczema

 For cases of contact eczema, avoiding the allergen is essential to clear up the irritation and to limit future reactions.

 Anderson explains that preventative measures go a long way in limiting breakouts.
 She also recommends visiting The Eczema Society of Canada for further advice and recommendations.
-Above all, she says, don’t lose hope.
+And, she says, don’t lose hope.

 Should I avoid baths?

-Surprisingly, no. “It seems counterintuitive, but I actually recommend more frequent bathing when people have eczema,” says Purdy.
+Surprisingly, no. “It seems counterintuitive, but I actually recommend more frequent bathing when people have symptoms eczema,” says Purdy.

-She notes that the water should not be too hot and that the bath doesn’t need to be very long (around 10 to 15 minutes is ideal).
+She notes that the water should not be too hot and that the bath doesn’t need to be very long.
+Stick to short periods of around 10 to 15 minutes.
 Post-soak, apply a cream or topical ointment onto damp skin to seal in moisture.

 What over-the-counter skincare products should I use on mild flare-ups?

 Both Purdy and Anderson stress the importance of using fragrance-free products, as fragrance is a known irritant.
+Avoiding fragrance also reduces the risk of skin infections.

 Opt for a mild soap; in terms of a cream, choose an ointment or salve.
 “In the case of eczema,” says Anderson, “ointments are more helpful than creams and creams are more helpful than lotions.”

-One percent hydrocortisone cream can be also effective in treating mild cases of eczema.
+One percent hydrocortisone cream can also be effective in treating mild cases of eczema with little to no major side effects.

 How do you treat eczema in children?